1) Explain what is Tableau?

 - Embedded data source: It contains connection information and is associated with a workbook.

-7) Mention what are the characteristics to distinguish data source?
+7) Mention what the characteristics to distinguish data source are?

-The data source are distinguished on the basis of following characteristics
+The data source are distinguished from the following characteristics

 - Connection Type